karth2k/Sanskrit-Teacher/README.md

 Steps:

-1. Make sure to install a Devanagari script keyboard layout and familiarizing how it works
+1. Make sure to install a Devanagari script keyboard layout and familiarizing how it works and make sure to have the font installed as well

 2. Simply open the file Sanskrit_Teacher_Program.py with an IDE of your choice and run it and follow the steps it asks.

+FOR READING PORTION:

+1. Also ensure that you have the openai packages installed, to do this go to the project directory in a terminal and type "pip install openai"

+2. Make sure you have an API access key and paste it in the top of the Sanskrit_Teacher_Program.py file where it prompts you to do so in the code.

 Profile Deletion: